ad-johnson/LabVIEW_Project_Templates/Source/HAF/README.md

         `waitTime` is a duration in milliseconds between processing of each Command.
 So with a wait time of 10ms, and three Commands, processing will be Command1-wait 10ms-Command2-wait 10ms-Command3.
 For a TimedDirector, this wait also counts towards the processing duration.

 * **InteractionProcessor:** This is the framework's main control processor, responsible for processing all CommandDirectors.
 You only need one instance of this and processing starts by calling member `runInteraction()`.
 The InteractionProcessor listens for `Stop`, `Pause`, and `Resume` events, acting accordingly on the CommandDirectors.
-Although not a member property, `processDirectors()` takes a `waitTime` as a parameter which acts the same way as `waitTime` on the CommandDirector, except the wait is between Directors not Commands.
+Although not a member property, `runInteraction()` takes a `waitTime` as a parameter which acts the same way as `waitTime` on the CommandDirector, except the wait is between Directors not Commands.

     You select the CommandDirector(s) you want and add them to the InteractionProcessor.
 Thus you can mix-and-match the interactions you want.
-For example, you could load a `Reset` Command into a CommandDirector, followed by a `Measure` Command into a ContinousDirector.
+For example, you could load a `Reset` Command into a CommandDirector, followed by a `Measure` Command into a ContinuousDirector.
 This would then reset the instrument and continuously perform a measurement.

 You should have no need to create an alternative InteractionProcessor but you may want a different CommandDirector.
 Create this as a subclass of one of the existing Directors and implement `shouldContinue()` (return true if processing of Commands should occur again) and if necessary `initialise()` if the CommandDirector needs any setup (for example, the TimedDirector sets its `startMilliseconds` property in initialise so it can determine when the duration has elapsed.)